Levels of Care for Our Substance Use Disorder & Mental Health Treatments

 To learn more about the levels of care we offer with our substance use disorder and mental health treatments in Charlotte, NC, contact us today.

-PHP: Partial Hospitalization Program
+PHP: Partial Hospitalization Program In Charlotte

 The Partial Hospitalization Program – or PHP – refers to an intense and highly structured treatment for those in very early recovery.
 This program is designed to address early withdrawal issues, stabilization, support, and structure.
 PHP focuses on a broad range of services, including: